Top 10 Customer Experience KPIs Every CX Leader Should Track

 Customer Satisfaction = Number of happy customers ÷ Total number of respondents

-A CSAT of 80% is considered the gold standard, but you should always consider your industry and context when determining your CSAT score.
+A CSAT of 80% is considered the gold standard, but a brand should always consider the industry and context when determining its CSAT score.

 6. Customer Effort Score